-The purpose of this document is to disclose the levels of protection associated with the different levels of segregation that we provide in respect of securities that we hold directly for clients with Central Securities Depositories (CSDs) within the EEA (see glossary) and the United Kingdom, including a description of the mainlegal implications of the respective levels of segregation offered and information on the applicable insolvency law.
-This disclosure is required under Article 38(5) and Article 38(6) of the Central Securities Depositories Regulation (CSDR) (in relation to CSDs in the EEA) and CSDR as implemented in the United Kingdom by section 3 of the European Union (Withdrawal) Act 2018 (as amended by Section 16 of The Central Securities Depositories (Amendment) (EU Exit) Regulations 2018) (in relation to CSDs in the United Kingdom).
+The purpose of this document is to disclose the levels of protection associated with the different levels of segregation that we provide in respect of securities that we hold directly for clients with Central Securities Depositories within the EEA, the United Kingdom and Switzerland (CSDs), including a description of the main legal implications of the respective levels of segregation offered and information on the insolvency law applicable.
+This disclosure is required under Article 38(6) of the Central Securities Depositories Regulation (CSDR) (in relation to CSDs in the EEA), Section 16 of The Central Securities Depositories (Amendment) (EU Exit) Regulations 2018 (in relation to CSDs in the United Kingdom) and Article 73 of the Swiss Financial Markets Infrastructure Act (FMIA) (in relation to CSDs in Switzerland).